rreemmii-dev/Clash-Of-Clans-Discord-Bot/README.md

 </summary>

-In this file, you will have to put the ID of each users, roles, servers or channels.
+In this file, you will have to put the ID of each user, role, server or channel.

 | Field                               | Description                                                                                                                                                                                                     |
 |-------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|